-- (1) The Director for Children and Families left the Authority in February 2015 and the salary figure includes redundancy payments. - (2) Paul McKevitt is the S151 Officer for Wigan and also the Treasurer to Greater Manchester Fire and Rescue Authority, which is included in his remuneration. - (3) Section 57 of Schedule 5 to the Health and Social Care Act 2012 defines the Director of Public Health as a statutory Chief Officer and is therefore included here. - (4) John Mitchell was the Assistant Director Legal until 31 December 2014 and then became the Assistant Director Contracts. - (5) James Winterbottom was appointed the Interim Director of Children and Families in January 2015. - (6) Linda Fisher was appointed the Assistant Director Legal on 1 January 2015.
-The annual salary for this post is £97,000.
+- (a) No Election fees are included within the above table. - (1) Paul McKevitt is the S151 Officer for Wigan and also the Treasurer to Greater Manchester Fire and Rescue Authority, which is included in his remuneration. - (2) Alison McKenzie-Folan was appointed as Deputy Chief Executive on 1 November 2015.
+The annual salary for this post is £140,000. - (3) Section 57 of Schedule 5 to the Health and Social Care Act 2012 defines the Director of Public Health as a statutory Chief Officer and is therefore included here. - (4) Terry Dunn, the Director of Environment, left the Authority on 24 August 2015. - (5) Steve Normington, the Director for Economy and Skills, left the Authority on 11 May 2015.
+This post was filled in the interim by Charles Green who was employed by an Agency. - (6) Karl Battersby was appointed as Director of Economy and Regeneration on 1 January 2016.
+The annual salary for this post is £120,000. - (7) The Director for Children and Families left the Authority in February 2015 and the salary figure includes redundancy payments.